 Amazon also has a “bounty program”, although it’s not available for every country (.com has it, .ca doesn’t).
 If someone uses your affiliate link and signs up for an Amazon service like Prime, Amazon Music, Audible, or Kindle Unlimited, then Amazon will pay you a set dollar amount (a “bounty”).
 Depending on the specific bounty offer, they may pay you even if the person just signs up for a free trial.

 I decided recently to incorporate Amazon affiliate marketing into my book review posts, since it seemed like a pretty natural fit, and my focus is on bounty programs that relate to books.
 Will I make a dollar or two?
 Maybe, maybe not, but the effort involved is pretty low, so I figured it was worth a try.

 On some sites, if you are a member and refer someone else who becomes a member (and makes whatever is designated as a qualifying purchase), you get a bonus.
 Depending on the site the person you refer may get a bonus as well.
 On the rebate site Ebates, both of you get a bonus, whereas on Groupon, just the person that makes the referral gets a bonus.
 You can set up referral buttons/links on your blog.
 As an example, my referral buttons from Ebates are:

+Advertising is another way to make money blogging, but it’s not going to be available as an option for everybody.
 With the WordPress premium and business plans there are site monetization options, including advertising or setting up a Paypal button.
 I have the personal plan, so I don’t actually have experience with this myself, and therefore I can’t give you any details on the logistics.
 From what I’ve read it sounds like you need pretty high traffic volumes on your site to make much money with on-page ads.
 An alternative to a Paypal for getting donations is the buy a coffee sites in the next section.

 Buy a coffee